Jon-Salmon/KrumhanslSchmuckler-php/README.md

 # KrumhanslSchmuckler-php
-A PHP implementation for the Krumhansl-Schmuckler key finder algorithm
+A PHP implementation for the Krumhansl-Schmuckler musical key finding algorithm

 <b>How to use</b>
 <ul>